dh-epfl-students/student-project-howtos/README.md

 `virtualenv` is currently configured for Python 3.8.
 See in the optional section how to configure it for Python 3.11.

-Let's create and activate a new environment inside a new folder (e.g., testenv) in your `/scratch/` user folder (see above):
+Let's create and activate a new environment inside a new folder (e.g., testenv) in your `/scratch/` or `/scratch/students/` user folder (see note above):
 ```
 virtualenv /scratch/$USER/testenv
 source /scratch/$USER/testenv/bin/activate